-In reality my greatest credentials are my experiences as a Dad, Stepdad, and Husband.
-I'm married to Claire Saenz, Esq., and have a fantastic 32 year old son, an incredible 26 year old daughter, and two tremendous step-children (ages 25 and 27) who have all added much to my life.
-It is said that: "Children are the clothes of a man," and so my hope is that who and what they have become is partially a reflection of who I have been as a parent and step-parent, and who I am now as an engaged and caring friend first, and a parent second.
+I'm married to Claire Saenz, Esq., and have a fantastic 35 year old son, an incredible 29 year old daughter, and two tremendous step-children (ages 26 and 30) who have all added much to my life.
+It is said that: "Children are the clothes of a man," and so my hope is that who and what they are all becoming is partially a reflection of who I have been as a role model, parent and step-parent, and who I am now as an engaged and caring friend first, and a parent second.

 My wife and children/step-children have been the most influential "forces" in my life, together they've shaped me in ways that I never imagined, even if I fought many of the changes along the way.
 They have made me not only a better psychologist, but a much more compassionate, patient, understanding, insightful--and hopefully a wiser, more humble, modest, open, and witty human.
 As my son once said to me when he was 5-6 years old: "Yep, daddy...
 I made you who you are...
 I sure did!"

 1. If you're looking for a seasoned professional, someone with solid experience--I fit the bill with over 35 years of experience.
 But I'm still active, strong, inquisitive, and energetic.
 There is a direct correlation between experience and better outcomes in therapy.
-I've been in the field for 40 years now, so I think this qualifies as seasoned!

-2. If you're looking for someone who is asks questions, challenges you to meet your goals, and is engaged and direct, then we should do well.
+2. If you're looking for someone who asks thoughtful and insightful questions, challenges you to meet your goals, and is active and direct, then we should do well.
 If you're looking for a "Stepford" therapist--someone to agree with you, mumble at times, nod, sit quietly and only listen and not encourage you to step out and meet life--I might not be the best therapist for you.
 After all, this is not "tea sipping" therapy.

 Ultimately though, our relationship will be highly collaborative--a "team" approach focused solely on your behalf.